trueauracoral/Golf-Solitaire/README.md

 Made the line that the cards go into look better by appending the right edge of the card and drawing that.
 Added tutorial and changed colors.
 Fixed error in the click checking.
 Also fixed the issue of it still thinking the last card in the row is still clickable
 ## 4/7/25
 Removed the letters in the code and fixed the 1 image to A. I can just have the images mean their numbers
+## 4/8/25
+Made it so you can pull cards from pile set active card and choose card that matches as well as added font and card pile counter.